 FIN.
 A. LLY.
 The black dresser of god-awfulness has been transformed into a wine bar of solace.
 From the ashes of butt ugly rises beauty in the form of an portal of fruity delight.
-Simply put, from dresser to bar.
+Simply put the dresser to wine bar DIY is done.

 Figurative language, much?